cwpetrich/movie_search/README.md

 ## This is a *vue* into a project made with the *express* purpose of learning *nuxt* to everything I can about these technologies in the shortest time possible.

 #### While it was a quick bit of coding, most of my time was spent researching different ways of doing things and throwing out most of them in favor of speed and functionality.
-There is a few things that are required in order for my ghetto setup to work:
+There are a few things that are required in order for my ghetto setup to work:
 *you must add a .env file to the base of the `webservice` folder and include these key value pairs:*
 ```
 // .env